tytydraco/yessleep/out/When_I_finally_woke_up_everyone_in_my_town_was_dead_and_they_had_been_for_a_long_time_That_said_I_wasnt_alone_Part_1.md

 Against all logic, I wasn’t concerned - I was drowsy.
 I knew I should lie down and fall asleep.
 I was aware that it was in my best interest to start the cycle all over again.
 But before I could, I noticed something outside my window.
 Something new.
 Something that hadn’t been there when I woke up the first time.

-I don’t know if the pilgrim intended to wrench me from my trance when he engraved those cryptic symbols on the tree right outside my bedroom window.
+I don’t know if the pilgrim intended to wrench me from my trance when he engraved those cryptic symbols into tree right outside my bedroom window, on his way up the mountain to pay tribute to the thing that caused all of this.
 Maybe it was just a coincidence.
 He’d drawn it pretty much everywhere: Lovecraftian graffiti scrawled across every available surface in the abandoned town.

+Or maybe he could sense my trance: the circular motion that was warding off the change that had killed everyone else.
+Maybe he knew seeing those images would awaken me.

 Once my eyes traced those jagged edges, everything seemed to snap back into place.
 I was finally awake and truly alone in my house.
 The perpetual stage-play had come to a close.